wandb/docs/docs/guides/track/limits.md

 ## Reporting performance issues to W&B

 W&B takes performance seriously and investigates every report of lag.
-To expedite investigation, when reporting slow loading times consider invoking our built-in performance logger that captures key metrics and performance events.
+To expedite investigation, when reporting slow loading times consider invoking W&B's built-in performance logger that captures key metrics and performance events.
 Append &PERF_LOGGING to your URL, and share the output of your console.

 ![Adding PERF_LOGGING](/images/track/adding_perf_logging.gif)